donluca/PSClassic-Debian/README.md

 - (Optional, but highly recommended) Project Eris installed in your Playstation Classic.
 Without it you won't be able to go back and forth from Debian to stock firmware and viceversa.
 Most importantly, with Project Eris not having your games in the internal memory won't matter anymore bacause you can load them from anywhere (ie: USB drive, network share, etc.).
 For more information about Project Eris and how to install it go here: https://modmyclassic.com/project-eris/
 - (Optional, but highly recommended) Either a **POWERED** USB hub or a mod to your Playstation Classic USB ports to remove the current limit.
 See here for a how to: https://modmyclassic.com/wiki/index.php?title=PlayStation_Classic#USB_Current_Limiting or via a Youtube video: https://www.youtube.com/watch?v=YU8M_2c2DGc
 - A USB drive formatted to FAT32 and labelled SONY with at least 20GB of free space.
-- (Optional) A network USB adapter for internet access, either ethernet or wireless.
+- (Optional) A network USB adapter for internet access, either wired or wireless.
 Most should work but to be on the safe side, use a USB2.0 one which has Linux support (the manufacturer should state whether it works with Linux or not)
 - Patience

 ## How to install Debian